misrab/docs/Dai.md

 During normal operation of the Dai Credit System, CDP’s continually accumulate a Stability Fee (the rate of accumulation is determined by the Stability Fee Risk Parameter).
 When a CDP is closed by the CDP user during normal operation, the Dai accumulated by the Stability Fee is used to perform "Buy&Burn", automatically buying up MKR from the market and permanently removing it from circulation.
 This results in a continuous cash flow from CDP users to MKR holders as long as the system remains solvent.

 Liquidations aren't guaranteed to be profitable even if triggered when the collateral-to-debt ratio of the CDP is positive.
-Slippage during a market crash could cause the Collateral Auction to burn less MKR than what was diluted from the Debt Auction, resulting in net loss for MKR holders and a net increase of the MKR supply.
+Slippage during a market crash could cause the Collateral Auction to burn less MKR than what was diluted from the Debt Auction, resulting in net loss for MKR holders due to a net increase of the MKR supply.

 ## Target Price, Target Rate, and the Sensitivity Parameter

 The Dai Target Price is used to determine the collateral-to-debt ratio of a CDP, and thus the Target Price represents the price at which Dai is backed by collateral in the long term.
 The Target Price is continuously adjusted according to the current Target Rate.
 Automatic Target Rate adjustments continuously ensure that the Dai market price remains stabilized around the Target Price in the short term.

-When the market price of Dai is below the Target Price, the Target Rate increases, causing borrowing to become more expensive.
+When the market price of Dai is below the Target Price, the Target Rate increases.
+This causes the target price to increase, which in turn causes borrowing Dai to become more expensive.
 This leads to CDP users covering their CDPs and leaving the ecosystem, causing the outstanding supply of Dai to decrease.
 At the same time, the increased Target Rate causes the capital gains from holding Dai to go up, leading to a corresponding increase in Dai demand.
 This combination of reduced supply and increased demand causes the Dai market price to increase, pushing it up towards the Target Price.

 The same mechanism works in reverse if the Dai market price is higher than the Target Price: the Target Rate decreases, leading to an increased demand for borrowing Dai and a decreased demand for holding it.
 This causes the Dai market price to decrease, pushing it down towards the Target Price.

 This mechanism is a negative feedback loop: Deviation away from the Target Price in one direction increases the force in the opposite direction.
 The magnitude of the Target Rate adjustments depends on how long the market price remains on the same side of the Target Price.
 Longer deviations result in aggressive adjustments, while shorter deviations result in small adjustments.

 The Target Price and the Target Rate are entirely determined by market dynamics, and thus not directly controlled by MKR voters.
 They can only set the feedback mechanism’s Sensitivity Parameter.
-This is a global parameter that determines the magnitude target rate can change in response to Dai target/market price deviation, which allows tuning the rate of feedback to the scale of the system.
+This is a global parameter that determines the magnitude the target rate can change in response to Dai target/market price deviation, which allows tuning the rate of feedback to the scale of the system.
 The Sensitivity Parameter is not considered a Risk Parameter because it doesn't impact Dai solvency.

 ## Risk Management of The Dai Credit System

 The MKR asset allows holders to vote to perform the following Risk Management actions:

-* Add new CDP type: Creates a new CDP type with a unique set of Risk parameters.
+* Add new CDP type: Creates a new CDP type with a unique set of Risk Parameters.
 * Modify existing CDP types: Change the Risk Parameters of one or more Existing CDP types that were already added.
 * Modify the Sensitivity Parameter.
 * Choose the set of trusted oracles.
 The Dai Credit System derives its internal prices for collateral and the market price of Dai based on the median of the set of trusted oracles.
 This ensures consistent operation of the system even in the event that up to half of the oracles suffer a technical failure.